AaronHuggs/Etch-A-Sketch/README.md

 ## Objectives

-### Use Dom manipulation to build a browser version of something between a sketchpad and an Etch-A-Sketch
+### Use DOM manipulation to build a browser version of something between a sketchpad and an Etch-A-Sketch

 ***